Who is this

 Katie Nelson?

-Hailing from an eccentric family of musicians in Kaysville, Utah, I quietly went around collecting academic achievements in the first 30 years of life, which I now know was really just an adventurous search for external worthiness.
-I could list all the shiny badges I’ve collected, but now I don’t think they’re very important.
+Hailing from an eccentric family of musicians in Kaysville, Utah, I quietly went around collecting academic achievements in the first 30 years of life.
+See below for a list of some of the shiny badges I’ve collected, but now I don’t think they’re very important.

-While I was on that path, though, I serendipitously discovered the things that do matter: curiosity, compassion, courage, and the almost boundless power of a good story.
+Serendipitously, while I was climbing the Ivory Tower, I discovered the things that do matter: curiosity, compassion, courage, and the almost boundless power of a good story.
 I traveled the world.
 I married my soul mate.
 I lived in olde England and New England.

 I host a women’s history podcast.